Gustav Adolf's Page

-Gustav Adolf's Page (Gustav Adolfs Page) is a 1960 German-Austrian historical adventure film directed by Rolf Hansen and starring Liselotte Pulver, Curd Jürgens, and Ellen Schwiers.
+Gustav Adolf's Page (Gustav Adolfs Page) is a 1960 West German-Austrian historical adventure film directed by Rolf Hansen and starring Liselotte Pulver, Curd Jürgens, and Ellen Schwiers.
 It is based on the 1882 novel of the same title by Conrad Ferdinand Meyer.

 It was shot at the Rosenhügel Studios in Vienna and on location in the Bavarian town of Rothenburg ob der Tauber.
 The film's sets were designed by the art directors Robert Herlth, Leo Metzenbauer and Arno Richter.